tidyverse/purrr/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘qgraph’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  5.6Mb
+      sub-directories of 1Mb or more:
+        R     1.0Mb
+        doc   4.3Mb
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘methods’
+      All declared Imports should be used.
+    ```

+# purrrlyr

+Version: 0.0.4

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘tibble’
+      All declared Imports should be used.
     ```

 # qPLEXanalyzer